WhitestormJS/whs.js/examples/networking/basic/README.md

 5. `new WHS.NetworkingModule(UTILS.appDefaults.networking)`:: This is just initializing the connection to the server, and also tells WHS to run a server.
 This passes the variables "localhost" as where to host it, "80" as the port to host it with, and the connection proxy, "http" in this example.
 6. `new WHS.RenderingModule(UTILS.appDefaults.rendering, { shadow: true })` :: This one looks difficult, but all it's saying is create a window on the html page for the viewer to see what's going on inside the scene!
 7. `new PHYSICS.WorldModule(UTILS.appDefaults.physics)` :: This line is basically saying, "I want physics, I want them to be a part of my world, and I want them to be the WhitestormJS default physics.
-8. `new WHS.[CONTROLS MODULE]()` :: Another simple one, this one is importing some of the default controls available through WhitestormJS; In this case, the [CONTROLS].
+8. `new WHS.OrbitControlsModule()` :: Another simple one, this one is importing some of the default controls available through WhitestormJS; In this case, the Orbital Controls.
-9. `new WHS.ResizeModule()` :: This is another simple one, this is saying the [CONTROLS] can also zoom in and out of the scene.
+9. `new WHS.ResizeModule()` :: This is another simple one, this is saying the Orbital Controls can also zoom in and out of the scene when the screen is resized.
 10. `new WHS.StatsModule()` :: This one is probably the simplest one here, this simply says, display the fps and other statistics of the app.

 Whooee, that's a long explanation, but hopefully you are still following along!